I love when you share my recipes!

 Heavy cream being added to a pot of soup.

+Heat soup over low heat.
+Stir in heavy cream with a large spoon.
 Season with additional salt and pepper to taste.

 Top your soup with homemade croutons, cooked ground sausage or bacon, and/or fried sage.